Venom

 Venom or zootoxin is a type of toxin produced by an animal that is actively delivered through a wound by means of a bite, sting, or similar action.
 The toxin is delivered through a specially evolved venom apparatus, such as fangs or a stinger, in a process called envenomation.
 Venom is often distinguished from poison, which is a toxin that is passively delivered by being ingested, inhaled, or absorbed through the skin, and toxungen, which is actively transferred to the external surface of another animal via a physical delivery mechanism.

 Venom has evolved in terrestrial and marine environments and in a wide variety of animals: both predators and prey, and both vertebrates and invertebrates.
 Venoms kill through the action of at least four major classes of toxin, namely necrotoxins and cytotoxins, which kill cells; neurotoxins, which affect nervous systems; myotoxins, which damage muscles; and haemotoxins, which disrupt blood clotting.
 Venomous animals cause tens of thousands of human deaths per year.

 Venoms are often complex mixtures of toxins of differing types.
 Toxins from venom are used to treat a wide range of medical conditions including thrombosis, arthritis, and some cancers.
 Studies in venomics are investigating the potential use of venom toxins for many other conditions.

 Evolution

 The use of venom across a wide variety of taxa is an example of convergent evolution.
+In animals, venom usage has evolved independently at least 104 times, across 8 phyla.
 It is difficult to conclude exactly how this trait came to be so intensely widespread and diversified.
 The multigene families that encode the toxins of venomous animals are actively selected, creating more diverse toxins with specific functions.

+Also, a number of animal species have been demonstrated to acquire venom toxins from other sources, notably from associated microbes, which may even inhabit their venom apparatuses.

-Venoms adapt to their environment and victims and accordingly evolve to become maximally efficient on a predator's particular prey (particularly the precise ion channels within the prey).
-Consequently, venoms become specialized to an animal's standard diet.
+Venoms adapt to their environment and victims, evolving to become maximally efficient on a predator's particular prey (particularly the precise ion channels within the prey).
+Consequently, some venoms may become specialized to an animal's standard diet.